 The Swiss Chard

-You can use any variety of swiss chard for this recipe, rainbow, red or white.
+You can use any variety of swiss chard for this recipe, rainbow, red, white, or even baby swiss chard.

 Low quality shrimp can ruin a dish.
 They also lack flavour and tend to be on the rubbery side once cooked.